NErler/JointAI/cran-comments.md

 0 errors | 0 warnings | 1 note

+* checking CRAN incoming feasibility ...
+NOTE

-* This is a new release.
+  This is a new release.
+No additional notes.

 ## Reverse dependencies